If you own property, you may have to pay land tax. If your home is the only property you own, you will not pay land tax because it is exempt.

 Land held on trust is treated differently from land held by a person in their own right.

-If you own land as trustee of a trust for the benefit of a beneficiary, you will have to pay land tax if the aggregate of the taxable Victorian land holdings of the trust are valued at $25,000 or more.
+If you own land as trustee of a trust for the benefit of a beneficiary, the trust has to pay land tax if the aggregate of the trust's taxable Victorian land holdings are valued at $25,000 or more.

-Further, a surcharge rate on the general land tax applies for the aggregate Victorian land holdings of the trust from $25,000 through to less than $3 million.
-The surcharge ceases to apply for taxable land holdings valued at $3 million or more.
+A surcharge rate on the general land tax applies for the aggregate Victorian land holdings of the trust from $25,000 through to less than $3 million.
+This ceases to apply for taxable land holdings valued at $3 million or more.

 The trust surcharge rule is subject to various exclusions and exceptions.
 It does not apply to certain trusts, such as an administration trust.
 Trustees may also avoid the surcharge rate by notifying us of the beneficial interests in land or unitholders of the trust.

-From 1 January 2017, a 1.5 per cent absentee owner surcharge (previously 0.5 per cent) on land tax applies to Victorian land owned by an absentee owner, which includes trustees of absentee trusts.
+A 1.5 per cent absentee owner surcharge on land tax applies to Victorian land owned by an absentee owner, including trustees of absentee trusts.

 Corporations are related corporations in certain circumstances.
 Where two or more corporations are related, the Commissioner may treat them as a group for land tax purposes.